-Broader Public Sector – includes the core provincial public service plus Crowns, Schools, Colleges, Universities, Health Authorities and social services.
+Broader Public Sector – includes the core provincial public service (ministries), health authorities, Crown corporations, K-12 schools, colleges, institutes, teaching universities, and research universities, contracted social service providers.
 It does not include Federal, local and municipal governments.

 Comparator - in order for organizations to make decisions on appropriate compensation, they need to consider various factors including a meaningful level of competitiveness with organizations that compete for executive talent.
 Consistent with industry standards, organization must define their “labour market”.
 In British Columbia’s public sector, benchmarking for excluded and executive employees is based on the following primary comparators, in this order:

 - B.C.
 Public Sector Organizations – comparable positions in the B.C. public service, Crown corporations, health sector, K-12 education, community social services, regional governments, municipalities and various public bodies.